 Sponsored by Sound Transit

-The South Bellevue Station, sited in the Mercer Slough, introduces large-scale infrastructure into a natural setting.
-It’s transit scaled architecture and the noise from the trains, impact the nearby community.
-Six-feet to eight-feet tall acoustic panels run along the top of the barrier to mitigate sound.
-The leaf inspired patterning for these acoustic panels introduces color, texture and scale along nine-hundred-feet of panels in front of the station and the nearby parking garage.
-The leaf patterning transitions in color to mark seasons.
-Similarly, the leaf inspired column wraps mitigate mass and introduce human scale to the 24’ high columns that support the station and tracks.
-The artwork, inspired by the Mercer Slough, humanizes the infrastructure, introducing context sensitive design to the project.
+The South Bellevue Station, sited next to the Mercer Slough, introduces large-scale infrastructure into a natural setting.
+Its transit scaled architecture and the noise from the trains impacts the nearby community.
+Six to eight-feet tall acoustic panels run along the guide way to mitigate sound.
+The leaf inspired patterning for these acoustic panels introduces color, texture and scale along one thousand feet in front of the station.
+The patterning transitions in color to mark seasons.
+Similarly, the leaf inspired column wraps introduce human scale to the 24’ high platform columns.
+The artwork, inspired by nature, humanizes the infrastructure, introducing context sensitive design to the project.

 Click on an image to view larger